Louis Brandeis Supreme Court nomination: Opposition to the nomination

 Many southern Democrats voiced opposition.
-This was, in part, due to many of them having expected that Justice Lamar, from the southern state of Georgia, would be replaced by a fellow southerner.
+This was, in part, due to many of them having expected that Justice Lamar (from the southern state of Georgia) would be replaced by a fellow southerner.
 Edward M. House reportedly expressed suspicion that some southern senators were concerned that Brandeis might attempt to undo the separate but equal doctrine.

 Role of antisemitism

 A factor in a number of senators' and others' opposition to Brandeis' nomination was antisemitism, though few senators publicly voiced their antisemitic motivations.
 However, the contribution of antisemitism to the opposition Brandeis faced was largely an open secret at the time.
 With attitudes at the time towards Judaism, Brandeis' religion alone could rightfully be seen as a major obstacle to his confirmation.
-While few publicly made antisemitic declarations about the nomination, a number of senators and other notable individuals opposed to the nomination sent private communications opposing Brandeis' confirmation that have since become publicly known which confirm that the speculation of antisemitic motives among some prominent opponents was accurate.
+While few publicly made antisemitic declarations about the nomination, a number of senators and other notable individuals opposed to the nomination sent private communications opposing Brandeis' confirmation that have since become publicly known and confirm that them here were antisemitic motives among some prominent opponents.
 Among individuals who sent antisemitic communications that have since publicly surfaced are Senator Henry Cabot Lodge.

-A. Lawrence Lowell, among the most prominent opponents of the nomination is regarded by many to have been an antisemite.
-As president of Harvard, Lowell would later attempt to impose a Jewish quota capping the number of Jews that would be granted admission to the University.
+A. Lawrence Lowell, among the most prominent opponents of the nomination, is regarded by many to have been an antisemite.
+As president of Harvard, Lowell would later attempt to impose a Jewish quota capping the number of Jews that would be granted admission to the university.
 However, while many believed Lowell's opposition to Brandeis was rooted in his antisemitism, Brandeis himself viewed Lowell's opposition as driven by social class prejudice, writing so in private.
 Antisemitism is a potential factor in many Southern Democrats voicing initial opposition to the nomination.
 Antisemitism is seen as a key factor in the decision for the unprecedented public Senate Judiciary Committee hearings held on Brandeis' confirmation.
-Throughout the confirmation battle, Brandeis downplayed his religion, even rejecting an offer for there to be an effort to collect the signatures of Jewish lawyers in support of his confirmation.
+Throughout the confirmation battle, Brandeis downplayed his religion, even declining an offer by supporters to organize the collection of signatures from Jewish lawyers in support of his confirmation.